d2si/sovereign-keys/README.md

 export AWS_DEFAULT_REGION=<aws-region-code>
 ```

+<p align="right">(<a href="#top">back to top</a>)</p>

-### Initial Sovereign Keys provisionning
+### Initial Sovereign Keys provisioning

-These steps will create an initial deployement of `Sovereign Keys`.
+These steps will create an initial deployment of `Sovereign Keys`.
 It will not be functional at first because 1/ it will lack an HSM cluster backend and 2/ the `Sovereign Keys` agent cannot be correctly configured before first deploying the `Sovereign Keys` API.
 The two sections following this one will address those 2 points.

 1. Clone the repo and go in it:
     ```sh